Peter Grant (music manager): Early life

 Grant was born in the south London suburb of South Norwood, England.
 His mother Dorothy worked as a secretary.
 He attended Sir Walter St John School in Grayshott, Hampshire, before the Second World War, and completed his schooling at Charterhouse School in Godalming, Surrey, after the evacuation.
 After the war, Grant returned to Norwood until leaving at the age of 13, when he became a sheet metal factory worker in Croydon.
 He left that job after a few weeks, and then obtained employment on Fleet Street delivering photographs for Reuters.

 Grant was soon attracted to the entertainment industry, and worked as a stagehand for the Croydon Empire Theatre until 1953, when he was called up for national service in the Royal Army Ordnance Corps, reaching the rank of corporal.
 He worked briefly as an entertainment manager at a hotel in Jersey before being employed as a bouncer and doorman at London's 2i's Coffee Bar, where Cliff Richard, Adam Faith, Tommy Steele and others got their start.
-Co-owner of the 2i's bar, professional wrestler Paul Lincoln, suggested and assisted Grant appear on television as a wrestler under the titles "Count Massimo" and "Count Bruno Alassio of Milan," using his 6 ft 2 in frame to good effect.
+Co-owner of the 2i's bar, professional wrestler Paul Lincoln, suggested Grant appear on television as a wrestler under the titles "Count Massimo" and "Count Bruno Alassio of Milan," using his 6 ft 2 in frame to good effect.
 This kindled his enthusiasm for acting, and he was hired by film studios as a bit part actor, stuntman and body double.